 Mark Hammersley, Ian Hammersley

-From the title, it looks like a book for small eCommerce owners.
-What I really like about this book is a set of concrete KPIs and actions around each.
-If you don’t have the experience with eCommerce Marketing, this is a really good place to start.
+Based on the title, you might guess that this is a book for smaller eCommerce owners.
+What I really like about this book is that it provides a set of concrete KPIs and actions to take around each of them.
+If you don’t have experience with eCommerce marketing, this is a really good place to start.

 Another book that’s helpful if you’re starting your eCommerce journey and need to know more about marketing.
 This will help you choose your first marketing channels.

-A no-frills guide to e-commerce conversion optimization: why it matters, how to approach it, and the start-to-finish steps you can take to grow your revenue.
+A no-frills guide to optimizing eCommerce conversion, including why it matters, how to approach it, and start-to-finish steps you can take to grow your revenue.

-A useful book if you want to understand SEO for your own purposes to find out more about what your team does and how to support them.
-One that is accessible to everyone and doesn’t require deep technical knowledge.
+A useful book if you want to understand SEO for your own purposes in order to find out more about what your team does and how to support them.
+It’s accessible to everyone and doesn’t require deep technical knowledge.

 New Retail Born in China Going Global: How Chinese Tech Giants Are Changing Global Commerce